wp-cli/db-command/README.md

 	[--tables=<tables>]
 		The comma separated list of specific tables to export.
 Excluding this parameter will export all tables in the database.

+	[--exclude_tables=<tables>]
+		The comma separated list of specific tables that should be skipped from exporting.
+Excluding this parameter will export all tables in the database.

 	[--porcelain]
 		Output filename for the exported database.